dpi/drupal-swiftmailer/README.txt

 2.1 Theme File

-The easiest way to theme e-mails is to create a file named 'swiftmailer.tpl.php' in your theme folder.
-Please see section 2.1.1 for an overview of the variables you can use in the 'swiftmailer.tpl.php' file.
+The easiest way to theme e-mails is to create a file named 'swiftmailer.html.twig' in your theme folder.
+Please see section 2.1.1 for an overview of the variables you can use in the 'swiftmailer.html.twig' file.
 The theme file should hold markup which wraps the actual content of the message.
-The below block of code demonstrates what a 'swiftmailer.tpl.php' might look like.
+The below block of code demonstrates what a 'swiftmailer.html.twig' might look like.

--- start of 'swiftmailer.tpl.php' --
+-- start of 'swiftmailer.html.twig' --

 <div>
-    <?php print $body; ?>
+ {{ body }}
 </div>

--- end of 'swiftmailer.tpl.php' --
+-- end of 'swiftmailer.html.twig' --

 2.1.1 Theme File Variables

-This section is an overview of the basic variables that are available within the theme file 'swiftmailer.tpl.php'.
+This section is an overview of the basic variables that are available within the theme file 'swiftmailer.html.twig'.
 Additional variables might be added by Drupal or other modules.

 $key